firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 undefined.
 Oops.
 Okay, so let me, I did that too much in one line.
 Do this@movie.save and then let's see what it says.
 Okay, so it's going to prefill [01:01:30] and notice.
 That because this object already exists.
 The button copy changed to update.
 This is a smart helper.
 It's such a smart helper because I'm calling it on this object.

 This object is coming from here.
 This is an argument.
 It knows that this has already been persisted to the database.
 So it writes this copy for us.
 Of course we can change it and say howdy and put whatever copy we want to [01:02:00] if necessary, we can override it.
-As always, default behavior that is override is rails.
+As always, default behavior that is override is Rails.

 His philosophy in life, we're going to save you a bunch of time with defaults, but then you can then override it.
-That's the whole resin detra for rails.
+That's the whole resin detra for Rails.
 All right, so I'm going to go back here, get this out, get this out, and we now have an amazingly concise new and create [01:02:30] action.
 And my challenge to you.
 Is use this technique to update the edit form and update action and get it as concise as you possibly can and ask lots of questions as you're doing so, and then generate a new model.

-So head over to a terminal, generate a [01:03:00] new model, not a, not a draft resource, only a model rails, generate model.
+So head over to a terminal, generate a [01:03:00] new model, not a, not a draft resource, only a model Rails, generate model.
 Pick anything you want.
 Director name string is the default date of birth.
 Okay?
 Whatever you want to pick.
 Pick a model.
 Some columns starting from just the model and the database table.
 Build up the entire resource, all the routes controller, and then.[01:03:30]

 The seven golden actions that we did here, but do it in this modern way and get practice at doing it in this modern way for all seven of these actions.
 One last thing I want to tell you to get you on your way for doing that is for these seven routes, there's a shortcut.
 Because these seven routes are the standard restful routes, this name naming, convention id, the these names, [01:04:00] this is completely standard for every restful resource.